 Sores that develop in the back of the mouth and throat may suggest that your child is infected with a related viral illness called herpangina.
-Other distinguishing features of herpangina include a sudden high fever and in some instances, seizure.
+Other features of herpangina include a sudden high fever and in some instances, seizure.
 Sores that develop on the hands, feet or other parts of the body are very rare.

 When to see a doctor

 Hand-foot-and-mouth disease is usually a minor illness causing only a few days of fever and relatively mild signs and symptoms.
 Contact your doctor if mouth sores or a sore throat keep your child from drinking fluids.
 And contact your doctor if after a few days, your child's signs and symptoms worsen.

 The most common cause of hand-foot-and-mouth disease is infection with the coxsackievirus A16.
 The coxsackievirus belongs to a group of viruses called nonpolio enteroviruses.
 Other types of enteroviruses sometimes cause hand-foot-and-mouth disease.

 Oral ingestion is the main source of coxsackievirus infection and hand-foot-and-mouth disease.
 The illness spreads by person-to-person contact with an infected person's: